-Exclusive: Goldman's European derivatives revenue soars
+EXCLUSIVE: Goldman's European derivatives revenue soars

 On a conference call last week to discuss quarterly results, Jefferies Group Inc JEF.N Chief Executive Richard Handler said "a number of larger foreign players who have had ambitions of being global are choosing to go back to their respective countries to basically satisfy their regulators and the rating agencies."
 That is a situation, he said, that "creates an opportunity" for U.S. competitors to gain market share.

-Goldman's derivatives gains were driven by clients adjusting their balance sheets for counterparty credit risks, as well as European financial institutions seeking capital gains, said a source familiar with the results who spoke on condition of anonymity because the figures are not public.
+Goldman's derivatives gains were driven by clients adjusting their balance sheets for counterparty credit risks, as well as European financial institutions seeking capital gains, said the source, who spoke on condition of anonymity because the results are not public.

 Goldman spokesman Michael DuVally declined to comment on the figures.